Juul/renegade-lims/README.md

 # Credit

 This project builds upon the work of many talented hackers and would not be possible at all without the excellent work of Kira a.k.a [noffle](https://github.com/noffle) on [kappa-core](https://www.npmjs.com/package/kappa-core), [kappa-view](https://www.npmjs.com/package/kappa-view) and [multifeed](https://www.npmjs.com/package/multifeed) developed in part for [Mapeo](https://www.digital-democracy.org/mapeo/).
 Additional thanks to Kira for answering questions and guiding me directly!
-Her work in turn builds on [hypercore](https://www.npmjs.com/package/hypercore) developed by Mathias Buus a.k.a [mafintosh](https://github.com/mafintosh/) for the [dat](https://dat.foundation/) project.
+Her work in turn builds on [hypercore](https://www.npmjs.com/package/hypercore) developed by Mathias Buus a.k.a [mafintosh](https://github.com/mafintosh/) and the rest of the the [dat](https://dat.foundation/) project team.

 Thanks to [Asbjørn Sloth Tønnesen](http://asbjorn.it/) for [reverse-engineering the Brother QL label printer protocol](https://github.com/biobricks/ql-printer-driver).